Local Meetups for Writers on HubPages

 Our HubMeets (as they were called) were very successful and we found them useful for sharing what we have learned about writing online and about HubPages.

 I discovered something interesting.
 Writers definitely have loads of things to talk about.
 And we don’t hesitate to share our feelings.
 I think that’s great!

 The focus of our discussion was based on brainstorming ideas to write about.
 Everyone was eager to participate.

-The attendees as shown (left to right) in the picture were Bob, Rich, Jeff and myself (Glenn).
+The attendees as shown below (left to right) were Bob, Rich, Jeff and myself (Glenn).

 Rich told us about his interest in research and writing about his ideas.
 I found that he likes to ask questions that make people think.
 He presented a lot of interesting thoughts for us to contemplate.